daviddalpiaz/appliedstats/anova.md

 ## P value adjustment method: bonferroni
 ```

-We see that these p-values are much higher than the unadjusted p-values, thus, we are less likely to reject each tests.
+We see that these p-values are much higher than the unadjusted p-values, thus, we are less likely to reject each test.
 As a result, the FWER is 0.05, instead of an error rate of 0.05 for each test.

 We can simulate the 100 test scenario to illustrate this point.